hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

-These observations led to the creation of the _Consensus Engine_ abstraction, which can be used to implement any consensus algorithm that is either an _elected leader_ algorithm or a _Nakamoto-style_ algorithm.
+These observations led to the creation of the _Consensus Engine_ abstraction, which can be used to implement any consensus algorithm that is either an _voting_ algorithm or a _lottery_ algorithm.

 ## Comparison of Algorithm Types

-The following describes the differences between what we refer to as _elected leader_ and _Nakamoto-style_ algorithms for the purpose of understanding how both are handled by the consensus interface.
+The following describes the differences between what we refer to as _voting_ and _lottery_ algorithms for the purpose of understanding how both are handled by the consensus interface.

-In _elected leader_ consensus algorithms:
+In _voting_ consensus algorithms:

 - A single node is authorized to make commits at any given time.
 - One or more nodes in the network is required to maintain a "global view" of